kevindelord/swift-style-guide/README.markdown

 }
 ```

-#### Switch Cases
+## Switch Cases

 One other very handy thing Xcode does is to warn the developer when a case is missing inside a `switch` when iterating through an enum.
 It does warn you only if you do not set any `default` case.

 It can be annoying to write multiple times the same case.
-But, next time a developer adds a case to the enum, Xcode will tell him where he might misses something.
+But, next time a developer adds a case to the enum, Xcode will tell him where he might miss something.

 **Preferred:**

 ```swift
 static func isUserRegistered(user: UserState) -> Bool {
     switch user {